Astraeven0502/cse15l-lab-reports/LabReport5/Labreport5.md

 **A response from a TA**
 ---

-The index for the string start from 0.
-Also, if your for loop always ingore the first element, you might want to check your for loop condition
+The index for the string starts from 0.
+Also, if your for loop always ignores the first element, you might want to check your for loop condition

 **Fixed the bug**
 ---

 ![Image](StudentQuestion3.png)

-The bug is in the for loop condition, it always start for index 1 which is wrong becuase it skip the first index which is index 0.
+The bug is in the for loop condition, it always starts for index 1 which is wrong because it skip the first index which is index 0.

 **All information**
 ---